Gene Golomb at the 2011 Kosciuszko/Polish Constitution Day Wreath Laying Ceremony

 Polish Heritage Society of Rochester

-Highlights of the 16th Annual Wigilia presented by the Polish Heritage Society of Rochester:
+Phhotos of the 17th (2018) Annual Wigilia presented by the Polish Heritage Society of Rochester

 The Panel – moderated by Dr. Thomas Fleischman, Assistant Professor in the Department of History – consisted of Professor Randall Stone, Director of the Skalny Center, Dr. Annamaria Orla-Bukowska, Skalny Visiting Professor from Jagiellonian University in Krakow, and Bonnie Abrams, Director, Center for Holocaust Awareness and Information (CHAI) of the Jewish Federation of Greater Rochester.